 - Low, affordable purchasing costs

-- Apply for the Turkish citizenship investment scheme when buying property over $250,00
+- Apply for the Turkish citizenship investment scheme when buying property

 - Prominent air travel hub connecting to the rest of the world